The following sections takes you through using the App Messaging Foundation Javascript SDK found in Github here:

 Message status updates are sent by the application when a message is received or when the message has been read.

-If you query for messages using sdk.services.appMessaging.getMessages(), they will be automatically marked as delivered.
+If you query for messages using sdk.services.appMessaging.getMessages()

 It is the application's responsibility to mark New messages received from the web socket.